asset-group/air-bug-catcher/README.md

 **Evaluation Progress**

 While it takes a long time to run all the evaluations, we provide a helper script to show the progress the evaluation process.
-Simply run `bash run_rq_progress.sh` in a new window after running either of run_rq1.sh, run_rq3.sh, run_rq4.sh and run_rq5.sh.
+Simply run `bash run_rq_progress.sh` in a new window (inside AirBugCatcher folder) when running either of run_rq1.sh, run_rq3.sh, run_rq4.sh and run_rq5.sh.

 ![](images/run_rq_progress.png)